Cyclone Mackey

-Corbin James Massey (July 19, 1903 – December 30, 1979) was an American professional wrestler known under a number of ring names such as Cyclone Mackey, Ciclón McKey, La Maravilla Emmascarada, Mr. X, The Grey Mask and The Yellow Mask.
+Corbin James Massey (July 19, 1903 – December 30, 1979) was an American professional wrestler known under a number of ring names such as Cyclone Mackey, Ciclón McKey, La Maravilla Enmascarada, Mr. X, The Grey Mask and The Yellow Mask.
 Massey was the first wrestler to work masked in Mexico as the enmascarado character La Maravilla Enmascarada (Spanish for "The Masked Marvel") and helped starting the tradition of masks in Lucha libre that still exists today.
 Massey was one of many wrestlers who used the name "Masked Marvel" during the early days of wrestling.
 During his career he held both the World Light Heavyweight Championship twice and the Pacific Coast Light Heavyweight Championship, both while working as "Grey Mask".

 Professional wrestling career (1930–1951)

 Corbin Massey was trained for his professional wrestling career by Cal Farley and Alfred Albert Joe de Re la Gardiur.
 Massey took the ring name "Cyclone Mackey" due to his fast moves inside the ring early on.
 He made his debut in 1930 and initially worked for Al Haft's Midwest Wrestling Association in Ohio.
 In 1931 and 1932 he worked throughout Texas after he moved there and bought a house.
 In June, 1933 he received a match against Yaqui Joe for the World Middleweight Championship, but it was decided to not make him the champion.